SecondThundeR/spotichecker/README.md

 Check for unavaliable songs in your "Loved Tracks" playlist

-> Note: This script was made for your own needs and
+> Note: This script was made for my own needs and
-> there is a chance that this work will not develop over time
+> there is a chance that this work will not develop over time and can be abandoned

 ## How to setup this script